Deep Long-Tailed Learning: A Survey: Empirical Studies

-\textbf{Observations on different method types.} We also discuss the results in Table~\ref{table_performance} from the perspective of different method types.
-To begin with, almost all class re-balancing (CB) methods is beneficial to long-tailed learning performance, compared to the baseline model.
-Specifically, LADE, Balanced Softmax and LDAM achieve state-of-the-art in this method type.
-Moreover, Focal loss was proposed to handle imbalanced object detection~\cite{lin2017focal}; however, when handling an extremely large number of long-tailed classes (\eg 1,000 in ImageNet-LT), Focal loss cannot perform well and only leads to marginal improvement.
-In LDAM, there is a deferred re-balancing optimization schedule in addition to the cost-sensitive LDAM loss; note that simply learning with the LDAM loss without the deferred scheme may not achieve promising performance.
-In addition, as shown in Table~\ref{table_performance}, the upper reference accuracy of most cost-sensitive learning methods are the same, so the relative accuracy is positively correlated to accuracy (c.f.
-Fig.~\ref{fig_trend} (b)).
-Hence, the accuracy improvement in this method type can accurately reflect the alleviation of class imbalance.
+\textbf{Observations on different method types.} {We next analyze different method types in Table~\ref{table_performance}.
+To begin with, almost all class re-balancing (CR) methods all beneficial to long-tailed learning performance, compared to the baseline model.
+Among them, LADE, Balanced Softmax and LDAM achieve state-of-the-art.
+Moreover, Focal loss was initially proposed to handle object detection~\cite{lin2017focal}.
+However, when handling a highly large number of classes (\eg 1,000 in ImageNet-LT), Focal loss cannot perform well and only leads to marginal improvement.
+In LDAM, there is a deferred re-balancing optimization schedule in addition to the LDAM loss.
+Simply learning with the LDAM loss without the deferred scheme cannot achieve promising results.
+In addition, as shown in Table~\ref{table_performance}, the upper reference accuracy of most class-sensitive methods is the same, so their relative accuracy is positively correlated to accuracy.
+Hence, the accuracy improvement in this method type can accurately reflect the alleviation of class imbalance.}

-In the method type of information augmentation (IA), both transfer learning (SSP) and data augmentation (RSG) help to handle long-tailed class imbalance.
-Although SSP also improves upper reference accuracy, the relative accuracy is increased more significantly, which implies that the performance gain mostly comes from the handling of class imbalance.
-Considering that lack of enough tail-class samples is one of the key challenges, IA is worth further exploring by bringing more information into training.

-In module improvement (MI), all sub-categories of methods contribute to handling class imbalance.
-By now, the state of the art is ensemble-based long-tailed methods, \ie TADE~\cite{zhang2021test} and RIDE~\cite{wang2020long}, in terms of both accuracy and relative accuracy.
-Although ensemble learning also improves upper reference accuracy, the performance gain from handling imbalance is more significant, \ie higher relative accuracy (c.f.
-Fig.~\ref{fig_trend} (d)).
+{In information augmentation (IA), both SSP (transfer learning) and RSG (data augmentation) help to handle long-tailed imbalance.
+Although SSP also improves upper reference accuracy, its relative accuracy is increased more significantly, implying that the performance gain mostly comes from handling the class imbalance.
+In module improvement (MI), all methods contribute to addressing the imbalance.
+By now, the state of the art is ensemble-based long-tailed methods, \ie SADE and RIDE, in terms of both accuracy and relative accuracy.
+Although ensemble learning also improves upper reference accuracy, the performance gain from handling imbalance is more significant, leading to higher relative accuracy.}